cube3power/atsd/rule-engine/functions-script.md

 chmod u=rwx,g=rx,o=r ./atsd/conf/script/*
 ```

-The scripts are executed under the `axibase` user.
+These scripts are executed under the `axibase` user context.

 ## Formatting

-The output of the `scriptOut` function can be formatted with backticks in case of markdown (chat messages) or with `<pre>` tag in case of html (email).
+The output of the `scriptOut` function can be formatted with backticks when using markdown (chat messages) or with `<pre>` tag when using HTML (email).

 ### Markdown Format